 In today’s hot market, especially in the Oakland and Tri-Valley area, cash offers can be king but, there are reasons why you might not want to pay cash.
 I know that many sellers are more likely to accept an offer of cash, but the seller will get the money regardless of whether it is financed or all-cash.
 Cash offers can tend to close quicker but you really needs to look at all of the details of a purchase and sale agreement including terms and contingencies.

-In 2016, 23% of US homebuyers pay cash for their properties.
+Today, about 30% of US homebuyers pay cash for their properties.
 That’s still in the minority.
 There may be some good reasons not to pay cash.

 If you just have enough cash to pay for a house, you may not have any left over for repairs or emergencies.
 If you have the cash, it might be a good idea to set it aside so that you have at least three months of housing and living expenses should something unforeseen happen was losing a job or having medical issues.
 If all of your money is tied up into the house, you might end up losing the house to pay for unforeseen items.